Medical Device Alarm Safety Importance

 Silent alarms will signal through the system, for example at a nurse’s station, and will eliminate the need to be within earshot of the patient or resident.
 Unnecessary interaction is significantly reduced.
 Time saved can be used for actual care work and active interaction with patients and residents.

-Improve Environment and Occupant’s Satisfaction
+Improve Environment and Occupant’s Satisfaction with Medical Device Alarms

 Noisy environments add to patients’ and residents’ anxiety and make rest, comfort, and healing more difficult.
 The use of silent alarms can improve these conditions, and with satisfied customers and relatives, the working atmosphere improves.
 Reducing stress levels through the use of silent alarms, staff to have more control of their work situations.
 When more time is left for care work, efficiency at the workplace is enhanced.
 Smooth communication improves colleagues working collaboratively and the staff can plan daily tasks and goals easier.
 Satisfaction of one’s work provides for a positive environment and less staff turnover.